gsveitch/MY_TOP_5/PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  > My Top 5

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  > Create and share lists of your favorite movies

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  > Think you know the all-time best romantic comedies?
+Looking for a good reccomendation for an action-packed holiday movie?
+Check out My Top 5 where you can create, share, search for, and vote on top 5 lists for any category of film.

 ## Problem ##
   > Describe the problem your product solves.

+  > Netflix and iTunes reccomendations can get old quick.
+Find creative and fun lists put together by real people and make your own as well.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  > Build a community based arount creative top 5 lists.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  > "See if you can top my top 5 expressionistic French films!"

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  > Just visit the site and browse through the lists until you find one you like.
+Sign in with a username to make your own.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  > "I love making top 5 lists and watching the ratings go up as people discover the movies I love!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  > Keep an eye on us for more features rolling out soon.